sven337/wblg/_posts/2014-05-15-The-Github-Syndrome.markdown

 ### Upstream knows better than you

 See the title of this paragraph.
 This is a fundamental heuristic.
-It's not a fact, but it's true in 99% of cases, and even more so in the case of open source newbies - who, I submit to you, represent most of the people I'm complaining about in that post because they should *not* be encouraged to publish their code by themselves just yet.
+It's not a fact, but it's true in 99% of cases, and even more so in the case of open source newbies - who, I submit to you should *not* be encouraged to publish their code by themselves just yet.

-When upstream rejects your patch, there are three possible cases:
+When upstream rejects your patch, there are four possible cases:

 1. Your patch is technically incorrect.
 It will crash, or expose bugs in certain uses cases, not necessarily yours.
 1. Your patch is stylistically incorrect, making long terme maintenance harder.
 1. Your patch is politically incorrect, in other words it runs counter to the project's objectives.
-1. Your patch is correct and upstream is stupid.
+1. Your patch is correct and upstream is being stupid or not doing its job

-The third case will justify a fork, but I'd only do it after I've confirmed that upstream leadership is **so fucking stupid** that it *outweighs their technical expertise* and brand value.
-This happened only once in my long life in open source, and I didn't fork the project by myself.
+The third case will justify a fork, but I'd only do it after I've confirmed that upstream leadership has wrong objectives.
+This happened only once in my long life in open source, and I didn't fork the project all by myself.
 The fourth case happens sometimes, but the odds are very low.
 I almost never got a correct patch rejected.
-This happens most often when you're dealing with a *not-really-open-source project*, such as most **projects backed by a commercial entity**, where for various reasons they do not accept patches from the outside even though they claim they do.
+This happens most often when you're dealing with a *not-really-open-source project*, such as most projects backed by a commercial entity, where for various reasons they do not accept patches from the outside even though they claim they do.
 Examples abound but that would jeopardize my anonymity, so just imagine.

 In the other two cases, objections from upstream are justified.
 Here is a nice little algorithm for you: